parth-cprime/platform360-templates/generated/p360_43/README.md

 # Order Management API

 ## Project Overview

-This project is a React-based order management API.
-It features a notification system that alerts the appropriate customer service team member when customer feedback requiring immediate attention is submitted.
+This project is an Order Management API where it is fetching the data and managing the orders for the customers.
+It is built on React and follows the best security practices during its development.

 ## Security Considerations

+The security considerations taken into account during the development of this project are:

-1. The application uses JWT for authentication.
+1. Implementation of JWT for secure user authentication.
-2. Data is encrypted before being sent to the server.
-3. The application has implemented proper error handling.
-4. All input data is validated.
-5. The application uses security headers.
-6. The application uses secure session management.
-7. The application follows the principle of least privilege.
+2. Input validation and sanitization to prevent injection attacks.
+3. Use of HTTPS for secure communication.
+4. Secure password hashing.
+5. Use of environment variables for sensitive data.

 ## Authentication Method

-JSON Web Token (JWT) is used for authentication.
+The project uses JSON Web Tokens (JWT) for secure user authentication.

 ## Data Sensitivity Level

-The data sensitivity level is internal.
+The data sensitivity level for this project is internal.
+It means the data used and handled by the application is strictly for internal usage and any exposure could result in significant harm to the business.

 ## Installation Instructions

+To install and run the project:

-1. Clone the repository.
+1. Clone the project from the repository.
-2. Install the dependencies by running `npm install`.
+2. Install the project dependencies using npm by running `npm install`.
-3. Run the application by running `npm start`.
+3. Start the application by running `npm start`.

 ## Security Best Practices Followed

-1. Secure defaults were used.
+1. Secure user authentication using JWT.
-2. Input validation and sanitization were implemented.
+2. Input validation and sanitization to prevent injection attacks.
-3. Proper error handling was implemented.
+3. Use of HTTPS for secure communication.
-4. Secure authentication methods were used.
+4. Secure password hashing.
-5. Proper session management was implemented.
-6. Security logging was implemented.
+5. Use of environment variables for sensitive data.
+6. Implementation of proper error handling.
-7. The principle of least privilege was followed.
+7. Use of secure defaults and least privilege principle.
-8. Secure headers and configurations were used.
-9. All sensitive data is stored in environment variables.
-10. Regular security updates are performed.
+8. Regular updates for security dependencies.